Zeta Makripoulia: Origin

 Makripoulia's origin is from village Potamoula, Aetolia-Acarnania.

 Family

 Makripoulia has two brothers Panagiotis and Akis.

 Relationships

-From 1994 to 1997, Makripoulia had been in a relationship with gymnast Kostas Alibertis.
+From 1994 to 1997, Makripoulia was in a relationship with gymnast Kostas Alibertis.

-From March 1999 to September 2007, Makripoulia had been in a relationship with Greek singer Antonis Remos.
+From March 1999 to September 2007, Makripoulia was in a relationship with Greek singer Antonis Remos.

-From June 2010 to February 2021, Makripoulia had been in a relationship with Cypriot singer-songwriter Michalis Hatzigiannis.
+From June 2010 to February 2021, Makripoulia was in a relationship with Cypriot singer-songwriter Michalis Hatzigiannis.
 They met at Mad VMA 2010.